yuv4ik/XFAndroidPickerFocusBug/README.md

 ```

 ### Actual result:
-The `Picker` control will be always focused and pressing the hardware volume up button will trigger a tap on a `Picker` itself, which will show the selection popup / alert view twice.
+The `Picker` control will be always focused after the first interaction and pressing the hardware volume up button will trigger a tap on a `Picker` itself, which will show the selection popup / alert view twice.

 ![Demo](https://github.com/yuv4ik/XFAndroidPickerFocusBug/raw/master/Screenshots/xf_android_picker_bug.gif)